feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_monitor.md

 ### Selecting and Stimulating Voxels

 Hold **Shift** and **click** voxels inside a cortical volume to toggle them on or off.
-Selected voxels stay highlighted across one or more cortical areas.
+Selected voxels stay highlighted across one or more cortical areas. **Shift + Left Drag** is different: it box-selects whole cortical areas, not voxels.

 **One-shot fire:** Release Shift, then press **Space**.
 FEAGI stimulates the current selection once.